hyphacoop/handbook/okrs.md

 # Objectives and Key Results (OKRs)

+⚠️ _Warning: OKRs are in the process of being phased out at Hypha, the content below will soon be out of date._ ⚠️

 Hypha uses Objectives and Key Results for planning and setting collective goals.
 We currently define OKRs at the working group level and update them quarterly in our [**OKR tracking sheet**](https://docs.google.com/spreadsheets/d/1hMFS3IhzZOFQA-yjt7lFcoVO0Ry6erFEH7D1NswvDtA/edit).